GeiselSoftware/kgm/docs/docs/kgm-introduction.md

 ...
 ```

-In example above few facts are stored in the form of [RDF statements](https://www.w3.org/TR/rdf11-primer/#section-triple):
+In example above few facts are stored in the form of [<span>R</span>DF statements](https://www.w3.org/TR/rdf11-primer/#section-triple):

- - there is a human named Alice identified using [URI] `<ab:alice>`
+ - there is a human named Alice identified using URI `<ab:alice>`
- - there is a human named Bob identified using [URI] `<ab:bob>`
+ - there is a human named Bob identified using URI `<ab:bob>`

-[URI] is Uniform Resource Identifier.
-You can quickly glance to to [few examples](https://datatracker.ietf.org/doc/html/rfc3986#section-1.1.2) - as you see [URI] is quite practical and familiar notation used a lot in various web services.
+URI is Uniform Resource Identifier.
+You can quickly glance to to [few examples](https://datatracker.ietf.org/doc/html/rfc3986#section-1.1.2) - as you see URI is quite practical and familiar notation used a lot in various web services.
 E.g. URL is special kind of URI.

-In example above `ab:alice` and `<ab:alice>` are used to identify the same person, Alice. `ab:alice` is an example of compact URI or [CURIE].
+In example above `ab:alice` and `<ab:alice>` are used to identify the same person, Alice. `ab:alice` is an example of CURIE (compact <span>U</span>RI).
 RDF/turtle allows to use compact URIs using `@prefix` directive.
 The same example without using CURIEs:

 ```
 <ab:alice> <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <ab:Human> .